 What are conditions?

-TEQSA may place specific conditions on a provider’s registration or course accreditation for a fixed period of time and particular purpose.
-Any additional condition will be aimed at addressing an identified concern about the provider’s higher education activities.
+TEQSA may place specific conditions on providers’ registration or course accreditation in order to address an identified concern about their higher education activities.

-- reviewing certain activities within a particular time;
+- review certain activities within a particular time

-- giving TEQSA a report about how it has addressed the problems TEQSA has identified, and/or;
+- provide us with a report about how it has addressed the problems identified

-- not enrolling students in a particular course or not offering or conferring a particular higher education award.
+- cease to enrol students in a particular course or not offer a particular higher education award.

 How TEQSA makes decisions

-When making a decision to impose a condition TEQSA considers all the relevant evidence about the provider.
-TEQSA complies with the basic regulatory principles of reflecting risk, proportionate regulation, and regulatory necessity.
+When making a decision to impose a condition, TEQSA considers all the relevant evidence about a provider and must also comply with the basic regulatory principles of:

-Providers will be given an opportunity to comment on a proposed decision to impose a condition that may adversely affect them.
-The provider can put forward any information that it considers relevant before TEQSA makes a final decision.
+Providers are given the opportunity to comment on a proposed decision to impose a condition that may adversely affect them and can put forward any information they consider relevant before we make a final decision.

-TEQSA will let a provider know, in writing, within 30 days of making a decision to impose, vary or revoke a condition.
-It will explain what the condition is, the reasons why the decision was made and any timeframes or deadlines that must be met.
+We will advise providers (in writing) within 30 days of making a decision to impose, vary or revoke a condition and will explain what the condition is, the reason(s) the decision was made and any timeframes or deadlines that must be met.

 Applying for a condition to be revoked or varied

-- Application Form – Application for Variation or Revocation of a Condition (Word, 193 kb, 5 pages)
+- Application for Variation or Revocation of a Condition – Application Guide and Form

 - Applicable fees for Varying or Revoking a Condition of Registration or Accreditation

-A provider can apply to have a decision to impose a condition on the provider’s registration or course accreditation reviewed.
-For more information about the avenues of review open to a provider, visit the review of TEQSA decisions page.
+Providers can apply to have a decision to impose a condition on their registration or course accreditation reviewed.
+For more information about the avenues of review open to providers, visit our Review of TEQSA decisions page.

 Providers that do not meet a condition

-Any specific conditions on a provider’s registration applied from 1 July 2013 are noted on the National Register after the provider has been notified of the decision and has had the opportunity to comment on the information to be published.
-TEQSA will not, except where there are exceptional circumstances, note a decision on the Register, or publish a public report on the Register until the period for applying for review of the decision has expired, or in cases where a review application is made, until the review is completed.
+Any specific conditions on providers’ registration (applied from 1 July 2013) are noted on the National Register.
+We will not, except in exceptional circumstances, note a decision or publish a public report on the National Register until the period for applying for review of the decision has expired or until the review is complete.